 @115 2nd Ave.
-N. They claim to have the cheapest drinks in the neighborhood with $2 drafts and $3 bottles.
-(Well, it has a few rivals.)
+N. They claim to have the cheapest drinks in the neighborhood although my survey suggests it has a few rivals.
 Extending their love to the budget-minded, appetizers are $4 and $6 will buy you a burger, chicken wings, a hot dog or pizza.
 I’m guessing their profits come from the shots–and there’s a long list of options.
 Instead of a revolving pool of talent, they tend to go with a few artists and long-standing gigs.
 Who?
 Check their website with the link above to find out.
 Hours: M-W, 4pm-2am, Th-F, 1pm-2am, Sat 11am-2am, Sun 1pm-2am.

 @ 2nd Ave.
 N. First and foremost, this is a Mexican restaurant touting tacos, tequila and tunes.
 Specials?
 Taco Tuesdays reward you with $2 pollo asados, carnitas and cheeseburger tacos and $3 for carne asada, fish, bacon & shrimp tacos.
 Drink specials include $4 Mexican beers, $5 for selected tequilas and $6 for the house margarita.
 Happy hour deals from open until 6pm include 2-for-1 Mexican beer, $4 wells and $6 house margaritas.
 Live music?
 Why, yes, two featured artists on the short days and four on the long ones; the early shift tends toward country and things get more adventurous as the night wears on.
 Hours: M-W, 11am-10pm, Th, 11am-midnight, F-Sat, 11am-2:30am, Sun, 11am-midnight.

 @120 2nd Ave.
 N. First off, the Wildhorse is huge by honky tonk standards–66,000 sq. ft.
 Owned by the same company behind the Ryman Auditorium, it’s really the first restaurant/bar that was built with tourism in mind–way back in 1994.
 I’d say it’s the family-friendliest of all the live music venues in the area.
 The menu is fairly concise with barbecue, hot chicken, salads, catfish, pork chops and other downhome favorites.
 One unique carrot to draw you in: free line dancing lessons every day: 12pm, 1:30pm, 2:15pm, 4:30pm, 5:45pm, 6:45pm, 8:30pm, 10:30pm.
 They go 18 and over at 10pm on Friday and Saturday.
 Hours: 11am-midnight daily.
 21+ after 10pm.